rubenixter/UPM/README.md

 This python script will read the .pdf files from the folder./ToAnalize which and will Create some files on ./Results.
 The folder ./ToAnalize must contain papers in pdf format.
 The program will create 3 types of results.
 The first one will be a set of .png images that will show a wordcloud of the keywords in the abstract of the papers with the name WordcloudX.png in which X is the number of the pdf in grammatical order.
-Another .png image will be created where it will show a bar chart showing the number of figures in each pdf Finally some urlsX.txt will be created if the paper contains any url in which X is the number of the pdf in grammatical order.
+Another .png image will be created where it will show a bar chart showing the number of figures in each pdf Finally a urls.txt will be created if the with the url in each paper.

 ## Environment